 I bought africare 100% glycerine.
 I took a small spray bottle and filled 1/4 glycerine to 3/4 water.
 I spritz my face with it while I washing with a mild soap and it allows the soap to clean without drying out my skin.
 My skin doesn't agree with the moisturizers on the market, so this really has been a godsend for me.
 It's very sticky by itself, which is why you have to dilute it with water.
 It lasts forever and it's very inexpensive.

 on 5/29/2014 10:36:00 AM

 More reviews by Carybear

 No. Glycerin makes my skin drier, the way hyaluaronic acid does.
 Glycerin is a syrupy liquid that is chemically produced by combining water and fat.
 It is used as a solvent!
 Unless the humidity of air is over 65%, glycerin draws moisture from the lower layers of the skin and holds it on the surface, drying the skin from the inside out.
 The result?
 Chronically dehydrated skin.
 I live in the northern region of Canada.
 Here, the humidity isn't sufficient enough and so glycerin *destroys* my skin.
 And now you know.

-19 out of 26 people found this review helpful.
+20 of 28 people found this helpful.

 on 3/29/2014 10:40:00 AM